elastic/integrations/packages/system/docs/README.md

 ### Network

-The System `network` metricset provides network IO metrics collected from the operating system.
+The System `network` dataset provides network IO metrics collected from the operating system.
 One event is created for each network interface.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux